SonTrungTo/Full_Stack/EloquentJS/ch19/README.md

 As for the callbacks, when you interact with the canvas, the canvas needs to know the location of the pointer in picture pixels.

+### editor.js
+`PictureEditor` gives a shell around `PictureCanvas`: It displays a set of tools and controls we pass to the constructor.

+The first control is the tool selection menu.
+It first create <select> with options and an `update` event handler that changes the app state when the tool is changed.